CamW/npam/README.md

 <a name="NpamUser"/>
 ####NpamUser
 A static class with 3 public methods to call into PAM and related interfaces for group and account information.
 Useful when the calling application just needs to authenticate users and retrieve assoicated information and does not require more complex interaction with PAM.
-Only allows for interaction with PAM modules which require a single password response when to PAM conversation messages.
+Only allows for interaction with PAM modules which require a single password response to PAM conversation messages.

 For an example app using NpamUser, have a look here: https://github.com/CamW/npam/blob/master/src/Npam.Example.User/Program.cs